The Mayor of Erewash 2018/19 is Councillor Chris Corbett

-The Mayor will normally be accompanied by her Consort and a Chauffeur.
+The Mayor will normally be accompanied by the Mayoress and a Chauffeur.
 The Chauffeur should be advised of changes to programme, parking and the anticipated time that the event will end.

 Invite the Mayor to your event

-As Mayor, Councillor Hopkinson is looking forward to visiting all parts of the borough and meeting, listening and talking to its residents.
-She is particularly keen to invite groups into the Town Halls, particularly school children, to hear about local democracy especially as 2018 will be the centenary of the right to vote given to women.
+As Mayor, Councillor Corbett is looking forward to visiting all parts of the borough and meeting, listening and talking to its residents.
+He is particularly keen to invite groups into the Town Halls, particularly school children, to hear about local democracy and the election process.

 To invite the Mayor to your event, or to request a visit to either of the town Halls, you should download our leaflet or send a written invitation via the Mayor’s Office.
 Invitations are considered on a strictly first come, first served basis and you may wish to telephone the Mayor’s Office to check the Mayor’s availability before writing.